kanhairaval/know-way/README.md

-# KnowWay
+# KnoWay

-## KnowWay is a fact & opinion based article sharing site and app.
+## KnoWay is a fact & opinion based article sharing site and app.
 Users will be able to gather Knowledge on their Way to enlightenment.